Aglossa cuprina: Taxonomy

 A. cuprina was named by German entomologist Philipp Christoph Zeller in 1872.
 The specific epithet, A. pinguinalis, its other binomial name, is derived from the Latin, pinguinalis (greasy).

 Description

 The egg of A. cuprina is an off white rounded oval.
 During the larval stage, A. cuprina has a brownish head and greyish body.
 The A. cuprina larvae also have black mandibles and a black peritreme (part of the integument of an insect which surrounds the spiracles).
 They can be distinguished from A. caprealis larvae by setal differences.
 The pupae are reddish brown with six curved, hooked setae.

-The moth has a wingspan that averages about an inch and a half (38 mm), and exhibits an overall dark, greyish-brown colour.
+The moth has a wingspan that averages about 1.8–2.7 cm (18–27 mm), and exhibits an overall dark, greyish-brown colour.
 While the forewings are brownish grey with pale yellowish markings (much like those of a tabby cat, hence the lesser-used common name), the top of the head and neck are simply pale yellow.
 A. cuprina is also known for its filiform (thread-like) antennae.